UNICEF supports children and families in emergencies

 Immunization is central to protecting children’s health and well-being, allowing them to live free of many forms of disability and illness.
 The Europe and Central Asia region has developed the immunization dashboard that helps to get vaccination statistics from all the countries in Europe and Central Asia in one place and see them visually.
 The immunization dashboard gives compiled information for immunization coverage, vaccine-preventable disease outbreaks, new vaccine introduction, immunization supply chain and vaccine demand status in Europe and Central Asia region.

 Country data are reported annually through the WHO/UNICEF Joint Reporting Form on Immunization (JRF).
-Additionally, information is collected via EVM assessment reports, behavioral insight surveys conducted by the UNICEF country offices and supply chain data collected from the countries.
+Additionally, information is collected via EVM assessment reports, and supply chain data collected from the countries.

 The dashboard can help countries monitor improvements and identify gaps for evaluation.
-The data sets can be visualized fully or by selecting individual country.
+The data sets can be visualized fully or by selecting individual countries.

 How to use this dashboard

-On page 1, click on antigen tabs on left side of page to view the information of country wise vaccination coverage and click on unimmunized tab to view the number of children that did not receive the specific vaccine in given year.
-Click on vaccine preventable diseases (Diphtheria, Measles and Polio) to view the vaccine preventable disease (VPD) outbreak data.
-By clicking on new vaccine status, you can check the status of PCV, Rota and HPV vaccine introduction status in the country in given year.
+On page 1, click on antigen tabs on the left side of the page to view the information on country-wise vaccination coverage and click on the unimmunized tab to view the number of children that did not receive the specific vaccine in a given year.
+Click on vaccine-preventable diseases (Diphtheria, Measles, Rubella, and Pertussis) to view the vaccine-preventable disease (VPD) outbreak data.
+By clicking on new vaccine status, you can check the status of PCV, Rota, and HPV vaccine introduction status in the country in a given year.

-The page 2 describes the immunization coverage at national level, page 3 and 4 describes sub-national coverage data, page 5 gives information about the VPD outbreaks, page 6 and 7 gives an overview of various immunization equity indicators, page 8 describes immunization supply chain data of the country, page 9 gives an overview of financial expenditure on routine immunization vaccines and page 10 gives an update of the vaccine demand related indicators in the country.
+Page 4 describes the immunization coverage at the national level, pages 5 and 6 describe sub-national coverage data, page 7 gives information about the VPD outbreaks, pages 8 and 9 give an overview of various immunization equity indicators, page 10 describes immunization supply chain data of the country, page 11 gives an overview of financial expenditure on routine immunization vaccines and page 12 gives an update of the vaccine demand related indicators in the country.

-On right side at top, select the year to view the data for specific year.
-On page 2 to 10, select the country from the tab on left side of page at top and view the country specific data.
+On the right side at the top, select the year to view the data for a specific year.
+On pages 2 to 12 (except pages 4 and 10), select the country from the tab on the left side of the page at the top and view the country-specific data.
 You can move the cursor to the chart to view the specific data for each indicator.

 Vaccine coverage: Percentage of infants (children under one year of age) who received certain vaccine-doses.
 For example, coverage of DTP3 is the percentage of infants who received all three doses of diphtheria, tetanus, and pertussis (DTP) vaccine.